 To remind us of her courageous act, the city errected a statue of Trijn van Leemput on the Zandbrug (a bridge), near her home at Oudegracht 17.
 Laid on her path, is the Wijk C, one of the oldest neighbourhood in Utrecht and a people’s neighbourhood.
 There is even a museum dedicated on this subject, called Het Volksbuurtmuseum.
 In the center of the Wijk C, you’ll find the Jacobikerk, which was founded as a Catholic parish church.
 Today, it is used as a Protestant church by the local community.
 You can visit this church during the Kerken Kijken event, from 27 June to 9 September.
 Although the some parts of the neigbourhood has been demolished during the construction of the Sint Jacobstraat, Wijk C remains to be a lively neighbourhood with their popular cafés, such as Ouwe Dikke Dries and Willem Slok.

 As you can see, there isn’t much in Utrecht which reminds us of the story of Trijn van Leemput.
 But once you found them, they are worth paying attention to.
-Today, Vredenburg is a place to go shopping, eating and visiting the market.
 Walk around the square, and you will discover a lot more.